 Research has shown that “patients with increased inflammatory cytokines due to a variety of medical illnesses have increased rates of depression compared to the general population.”
 Therefore, we can consider inflammatory depression as another subtype.

 Research has also shown that mania, and to a less extent, depression, occurs in a pro-inflammatory state and that the immune system should be a target for treatment.
 In this study, the pro-inflammatory cytokines, IL-2, IL-4 and IL-6, were increased in mania subjects in comparison with healthy subjects.
 Patients in depressive episode showed only increased IL-6 levels.
 Mood symptoms showed a positive correlation with IL-6 and IL-2.
 Other studies have also found elevated levels of TNF-alpha and C-Reactive Protein.

 Chronic exposure to elevated inflammatory cytokines alters the neurotransmitters, which can lead to neuropsychiatric disorders and depression.
-This includes the serotonin, dopamine, epinephrine, glutamate, and decreases in the brain-derived neurotrophic factor (BDNF).
+This includes the serotonin, dopamine, epinephrine, glutamate, and decreases in the brain-derived neurotrophic factor (BDNF), and genetic susceptibilities to low and high levels can be tested in The Nutrition Genome Report.
 What is causing chronic inflammation?
 It can be your diet, digestive inflammation, physical or emotional trauma, obesity, chronic stress, poor sleep and genetic polymorphisms.